-134. Madame C. C--, already mentioned, at sitting 128, desires another apparition.
-She begs Adèle to ask for Madame A. D--.
-Adèle perceives a lady about thirty years of age with dark hair, white smooth forehead, fine dark eyes, long lashes, rather large nose, middling size mouth, an agreeable smile, and white teeth.
+134. Madame C. C-, already mentioned, at sitting 128, desires another apparition.
+She begs Adèle to ask for Mad-age, with dark hair, white, smooth forehead, fine dark eyes, long lashes, rather large nose, middling-size mouth, an agreeable smile, and white teeth.
 I see an empty space at top, on the left side, and this makes me presume that she has lost a tooth on that side.
 Neck short, chest broad, graceful air and manners, easy carriage.
 This lady must have suffered at the heart.
 She died of an ulcer in the womb, not rightly treated; she was strong in the chest, but must have suffered from cramp in the stomach.
 She has not long been dead.
-She speaks to me of a child she was very fond of though not her own.
-She would wish to be re-united to several persons whom she was very partial to.
+She speaks to me of a child she was very fond of, though not her own.
+She would wish to be reunited to several persons whom she was very partial to.
 Her husband must still be on earth.
 No doubt she was beloved, as she herself was loving, good, and virtuous.
 I don't know whether she used to like flowers, but at this moment she is passionately fond of them."